ryanluoli1/Machine-Learning-Books-and-Papers/README.md

 # Machine Learning Books

-This repository contains books (mostly in Chinese) on data science and machine learning as well as my reading notes (including codes).
+This repository is a collection of the books and papers I have read on data science and machine learning as well as some nodes and codes of mine.

 ## List of Books (to be continued...)

 - **`百面机器学习`**

-  - a tutorial book that helps you ace the machine learning engineer interviews
+  - a tutorial book that helps you ace the machine learning interviews
   - containing over 100 interview questions in areas including feature engineering, ML models, evlauations and etc.
-  - written by MLEs from Hulu
+  - written by machine learning engineers from Hulu

-- **`智能风控：Python金融风险管理与评分卡建模`**

-  -

-- **`西瓜书`**

-  -
+tbc...